 Institutions that deploy a multi-faceted approach to assisting students facing either temporary or chronic housing insecurity have found success with their efforts.
-By sustaining or developing partnerships with local homeless shelters, hotels, and affordable housing providers, institutions can help students connect with short-term and long-term housing solutions options.
+They have found that by sustaining or developing partnerships with local homeless shelters, hotels, and affordable housing providers, they can help students connect with short-term and long-term housing solutions options.
+Other institutions may consider a similar approach.